arda-pecel/Autonomous-Driving-Project/README.md

 Autonomous driving project is an open source control software started at September 2022 and developing with Python and can be used for autonomous vehicle's.<br>
 For object detection train Augelab Studio is used which is an open source image processing compiler.
 Dataset contains 16.185 images of 196 classes of cars.<br>
 6 cameras should working together for position specification.
 For car detection 6 cameras are active but for line detection just 2 are enough.
 Raspberry pi 4 is used for communication with Augelab Studio and getting location informations.<br><br>

+## Approach
+All object detections and measurements are happened in Augelab Studio.
+Due to other car's position, speeds and acceleration calculations and decisions are made in Python code.
+Code controls 2 different engines located in front wheels.
+(Still working for 4 engines control vehicle which does not have differential in the system)

 ## Latest Updates<br>
 Image Compressor method added for reduce memory usage on computer.
 This method uses linear algebra to compress image.<br>